akrentsel/input-validation/README.md

         cfg set org.onosproject.fwd.ReactiveForwarding matchIpv6FlowLabel true
         cfg set org.onosproject.fwd.ReactiveForwarding matchTcpUdpPorts true
         ```
+        **Make sure there are no messages of the form `... is not configured`; if they appear, rerun these commands as many times as necessary.**
 4. Run the experiment: `cd ~/input-validation; sudo python experiment_main.py`.
     - If needed, clear the directory where experiment outputs are stored, and reset the mininet environment with `sudo mn -c`
     -